HarrisonKramer/optiland/docs/developers_guide/ray_overview.rst

 The framework is designed to be extensible:
 - New ray types can be added by subclassing the `BaseRays` base class.
 - Custom ray generators can be implemented by following the existing interface.
-- Additional tracing logic can be integrated into the Surface Group for specialized applications.
+- Additional tracing logic can be integrated into the surface `trace` method for specialized applications.

 For a practical example of ray tracing, see the :ref:`getting_started` section.